who we are

 In 1966 the denomination merged with the Alliance of Reformed Baptists of Canada and 1968 with the Pilgrim Holiness Church.
 It spread through revivals emphasizing a deepening experience with God called holiness or sanctification.
 Heart purity was a central theme.
 During this period of time, many small churches developed through revivals and the emphasis of sanctification (taught by John Wesley, but not emphasized by many Methodists).
 As many as 25 or 30 small denominations were formed and eventually merged with other groups to enlarge the church.
 The church was strong in missionary and revival emphasis.
 The Wesleyan merger between the Wesleyan Methodist Church and the Pilgrim Holiness Church took place in 1968 at Anderson University, Anderson, Indiana.

-Rev. Ed Rotz was elected as the Kansas District Superintendent of The Wesleyan Church at its district conference in July 2007.
+Rev. Nate Rovenstine was elected as the Kansas District Superintendent of The Wesleyan Church at its district conference in July 2019.
 As district superintendent, he is responsible for giving leadership and administrative oversight to all the Wesleyan churches in the State of Kansas.
-Prior to his election, Ed had served as the senior pastor of Fairlawn Heights Wesleyan Church in Topeka, KS for twenty-seven years.
+In addition to serving as District Superintendent, Nate is the lead pastor of Connect Church in Lawrence, KS.
+He has been at Connect since 1987.